Kexine/iml-project/task_4/README.md

 ## Results

 Our model achieved an accuracy of 69.86% on the public part of the test set and 69.71% on the private part.
+The predictions can be found in [submission.txt](submission.txt).
 The hard baseline was at 68.8% accuracy.

 ## Reproducability